mehrzadjafari/ADM-HW3/README.md

  </p>

 **Goal of the homework**: Build a search engine over the "best books ever" list of [GoodReads](https://www.goodreads.com/).
 Unless differently specified, all the functions must be implemented from scratch.
+[Main Link](https://github.com/CriMenghini/ADM/tree/master/2020/Homework_3)

+## Main Steps:
-## 1. Data collection :
+    > 1. Data collection

-For this homework, there is no provided dataset, but you have to build your own.
-Your search engine will run on text documents.
-So, here we detail the procedure to follow for the data collection.

-### 1.1.
-Get the list of books :

-We start from the list of books to include in your corpus of documents.
-In particular, we focus on the  [best books ever list](https://www.goodreads.com/list/show/1.Best_Books_Ever?page=1).
-From this list we want to **collect the url** associated to each book in the list.
-As you realize, the list is long and splitted in many pages.
-We ask you to retrieve only the urls of the books listed in the first 300 pages.

-The output of this step is a `.txt` file whose single line corresponds to a book's url.
+    > 2. Search Engine
+    > 3. Define a new score!
+    > 4. Make a nice visualization!
+    > 5. Algorithmic Question
+    > 6. BONUS

+## The repository consists of the following files:

+1. __`ADM-HW3.ipynb`__:
+	> A Jupyter notebook which provides the solutions to all questions.
+The notebook consists of outputs, comments, theoretical answers and further explanations.
+2. __`functions.py`__:
+    > A Python script containing all the functions used in the `ADM-HW3.ipynb`.